timeartist/plane-redis/plans/operational_db/README.md

 This is quite a simple implementation however, so it may not be the most optimal approach for every scenario.

-##### EXAMPLE - User Auth - Hashes with multi-key Keys as Reverse Indexes:
+##### EXAMPLE - User Auth - Hashes with Compound Keys as Reverse Indexes:
 ``` redis
 > HMSET emails "john@jim.biz password_hash" 4abacd441 "john@jim.biz id" 9a1bffdcc8ad440c9975fd09af70e2ec
 OK
 ```
-Consider a user needing to login, they likely are not going to supply you their user id but instead a login name or email.
+A user needs to login.
+They likely are not going to supply you their user id but instead a login name or email.
 There's a few different ways you can approach this but the most robust is with another hash.
 By using a space to delimit between the lookup value and the key you want you can store various bits of useful information.

 ``` python